FScholsen/flist-ui/README.md

 # Steps
-- create an new git repo `git init`
+- create an new git repo : `git init`
+- create a new lerna monorepo : `npx lerna init`